-- a) The nature of the alleged misconduct; - b) The discipline to which the employee may be subjected; and - c) Notification that the Disciplinary Hearing provides the employee's sole opportunity to present evidence, including any witnesses, on their behalf and the employee's right to have a representative or an attorney present at the Disciplinary Hearing.
+- 1. The nature of the alleged misconduct; - 2.
+The discipline to which the employee may be subjected; and - 3.
+Notification that the Disciplinary Hearing provides the employee's sole opportunity to present evidence, including any witnesses, on their behalf and the employee's right to have a representative or an attorney present at the Disciplinary Hearing.